 We do not own or operate, and currently have no current plans to establish, any manufacturing facilities.
 We rely on third-party outsourcing arrangements for our ApoTainer selection kits that we are developing as well as other preclinical testing activities.
 For clinical testing purposes, we intend to rely on third-party outsourcing arrangements as well.
 Upon completion of development, we may either continue to rely on third-party outsourcing arrangements or build a manufacturing facility either on our own or together with a strategic partner.
-We are currently working with Entegris to jointly develop the polymer film that will be used for the manufacturing of the ApoTainer selection kit and may engage Entegris in the future to manufacture the ApoTainer selection kits for clinical and/or commercial purposes.
+We are no longer pursuing our collaboration with Entegris Inc. under a previously entered into Joint Product Development Agreement.